-To be recommended by San Diego State College for the Standard Teaching Credential with specialization in junior college teaching, an applicant shall have completed successfully a program including the following requirements:
+To be recommended by San Diego State for the Standard Teaching Credential with specialization in junior college teaching, an applicant shall have completed successfully a program including the following requirements:

 I. A master's degree, doctor's degree, or other postgraduate degree approved by the State Board of Education requiring not less than five years, or its equivalent, of college or university education secured in an approved institution.
-The degree shall be in a subject matter area, except that a master's degree in library science shall be accepted if the applicant has substituted for the minor specialized preparation
+The degree shall be in a subject matter area, except that a master's degree in library science shall be accepted if the applicant has substituted for the minor specialized preparation in librarianship.

 II.
-Forty-five semester hours in general education as outlined in the preceding section in General Education.
+Forty semester hours in general education.